michaldziwisz/BlindRSS/README.md

 - Plays podcasts with chapters support, playback speed, and skip silence support.
 - Keeps feeds, articles, and settings locally so you control your data.
 - Supports a few different services, like TheOldReader, Miniflux, and more!
-## 2. Main features
-- Works with screen readers; uses standard wxPython controls.
-- Fast startup; refreshes feeds in parallel and uses HTTP cache headers.
-- Plays audio via VLC; supports YouTube links and enclosure media.
-- Optional skip-silence filter (needs ffmpeg); adjustable playback speed.
-- Podcast chapters shown and keyboard-selectable.
+- OPML import/export and podcast search.
-- Tray icon for quick restore, refresh, and player controls.
-- OPML import/export; feed discovery helps with YouTube channel/user/playlist URLs.
-- Categories to group feeds; unread counts shown in the tree.

-## 3. What you need before you start
+## 2. What you need before you start
 - Windows with a terminal and your screen reader (NVDA/JAWS) running.
 - Python 3.13 installed globally (`python --version`).
 - Pip available (`pip --version`).
 - VLC media player installed system-wide.
 - Internet access for feeds and installing dependencies.
-- ffmpeg installed if you want the skip-silence option (optional).
+- ffmpeg.

 ## 4. Installing BlindRSS
 1. Open a terminal in the folder where you want the app.